CongducPham/PRIMA-Intel-IrriS/Gateway/sensor-backup/README.md

 Restore: to restore to a new device
 -------

-The restore process **automatically creates a new device** where sensor's data previously backup will be restored.
+The default behavior is to **automatically creates a new device** where sensor's data previously backup will be restored.

 **For a capacitive sensor device:**